Supporting Young People Transitioning Out of Foster Care

 Challenge and Context: Providing Support, Stability, and Skills for Young People In and Aging Out of Foster Care

-For transition-age foster youth (TAY), young people between the ages of 14-26 who are in or transitioning out of the foster care system and into adulthood, this can be especially true.
-Vital support mechanisms and programs often don’t exist because TAY don’t have the same family connections as other youth.
+For transition-age youth (TAY), young people between the ages of 14-26 who are in or transitioning out of the foster care system and into adulthood, this can be especially true.
 More comprehensive supports can ensure transition-age foster youth receive the things that all young people need to thrive, such as:

-- Addressing racial bias which improves outcomes.
-A disproportionate number of children and youth in foster care in Los Angeles (84%) and New York City (88%) are young people of color, and bias in treatment and disparities in outcomes occur throughout the system, compounding injustices and trauma facing TAY.
+• Addressing racial bias which improves outcomes.
+A disproportionate number of children and youth in foster care in Los Angeles (87%), New York City (90%) and Atlanta (76%) are people of color, and bias in treatment and disparities in outcomes occur throughout the system, compounding injustices and trauma facing TAY.

 There is an opportunity to change the way young people experience foster care and ensure that they transition out of it successfully.